SulaimanAminuBarkindo/transaction-decoder/README.md

 # Transaction Decoder

-This is a simple Node.js application that decodes raw Bitcoin transactions (only version 2 transactions for now).
+This is a simple Node.js application that decodes raw Bitcoin transaction.
 It extracts various fields from the transaction hex input and presents them in a readable format.

 ## Features